koush/docs.scrypted.app/installation.md

 ## Mac - Terminal

 Scrypted NVR on Mac must install the [Install](/desktop-application) or [Migrate](/migration.md#migrating-to-the-desktop-application) to the [Desktop Application](#desktop-app).
 The Desktop App has GPU acceleration, is fully self contained with zero dependencies, and requires a license.
-The free version of Scrypted may be installed using the Command Line Installation below.
+The free version of Scrypted may be installed using the Terminal Installation below.

 This [script](https://github.com/koush/scrypted/blob/main/install/local/install-scrypted-dependencies-mac.sh) will download all the dependencies, including node, python, and install Scrypted as a service.